sasjs/sasjs.io/slides30min.md

 Benefits include a more stable environment, especially when deploying frequently as smaller changes tend to be much easier to troubleshoot and roll back.

-Regular deployments also make for faster feature delivery, which not only delights business stakeholders but development teams also - they get to spend more time building cool stuff and less time attending Release Meetings and filling out paperwork.
+Regular deployments also make for faster feature delivery, which not only delights business stakeholders but development teams too - they get to spend more time building cool stuff and less time attending Release Meetings and filling out paperwork.
 -->